ChalkingCode/Tech-Exercise/README.md

 	- ./printnames bob dan jim (yields: Hello, bob\nHello, dan, Hello jim)

 ##### Solution

+The Bash script can be seen in repo printnames.sh or cat printname.sh in terminal

 	# this will give executable permission to  printnames.sh
 	$ chmod +x printnames.sh